 (for reasons that may not be well-understood) certain proteins

-crystallize much better in microbatch than other methods.
+crystallize much more effectively in microbatch than other methods.
 Microbatch can

 help to protect sensitive proteins such as membrane proteins and

 anaerobically-produced proteins because it reduces the oxidation and